Researchers uncover a snippet of spookily spider-like DNA in a virus

 Along came a spider

 WO is a bacteriophage, a tiny virus that infects and replicates within bacteria.
-Its main target is the bacterial parasite Wolbachia
+Its main target is the bacterial parasite Wolbachia, which can live within black widow spiders and about 40% of the world’s arthropods.

 In other words, scientists could use the virus to insert whatever they want into Wolbachia.
 Wolbachia then would infect a mosquito and could modify or manipulate mosquitoes from within.